 A. Replacement from Cisco will come with the same type of feature license.
-In most cases you do not need to involve with the license transfer.
+In most cases you do not need to be involved with the license transfer.
 In any case you can transfer the license from one device to another by visiting the license transfer portal.

 A. The license file is stored on a special area of the flash memory in the switch under invisible directory: lic0: lic1:.
 The license file is not directly viewable within the switch's file system, but the CLI [show license file] is available to view the stored license file.

 A. The license file is stored in a special area of memory that is not directly accessible, so it is unlikely to become corrupt.
-In the event of corruption, the switch will continue to function until it made to reload or reboot with warning message alerting users.
+In the event of corruption, the switch will continue to function with a warning message until you reload or reboot it.
 If possible, you must reinstall the license.

 A. Yes, a PAK can be purchased that generates any specified number of licenses.
 The total number of licenses the PAK can generate is specified during the ordering process.
 Regardless of the number of upgrades purchased, you will only receive one PAK per switch type.

-•Refer the Cisco Worldwide Contact list at: http://www.cisco.com/en/US/support/tsd_cisco_worldwide_contacts.html and calling the appropriate technical support phone number for your region to request installation support.
+- Referring to the Cisco Worldwide Contact list at http://www.cisco.com/en/US/support/tsd_cisco_worldwide_contacts.html and calling the appropriate technical support phone number for your region to request installation support.

 A. There are several ways to manage software licenses.
 The CLI provides the ability to install (license install), view (show license), and remove (license clear) software licenses.
 This functionality is also available through SNMP for integration with standards-based network management tools.
 For a larger number of switches, the Cisco License Manager discovers and manages the licenses for up to 10,000 switches.
 For more information about Cisco License Manager, see http://www.cisco.com/en/US/products/ps7138/index.html.

-Step 3 Access the NAT IOS image tar file via tftpserver: and then execute the following IOS command from IOS prompt after Step 2.
+Step 3 Access the NAT IOS image tar file via tftpserver: and then execute the following IOS command from IOS prompt:

 Cisco and the Cisco logo are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
 To view a list of Cisco trademarks, go to this URL: www.cisco.com/go/trademarks.
 Third-party trademarks mentioned are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
 (1110R)